vishvAsa/sanskrit/vyAkaraNam/whitney/15_Chapter_XI_AORIST_SYSTEMS.md

 b\.
 If `ṛñjase` (above, 894 d) is to be reckoned as an `s`-aorist form, `ṛñjasāná` is an `s`-aorist participle; and of a kindred character, apparently, are
-`arçasāná, óhasāna, jrayasāná, dhiyasāná, mandasāná, yamasāná, rabhasāná, vṛdhasāná, sahasāná, çavasāná`, all in RV.; with `namasāná, bhiyásāna`, in AV.
+`arśasāná, óhasāna, jrayasāná, dhiyasāná, mandasāná, yamasāná, rabhasāná, vṛdhasāná, sahasāná, śavasāná`, all in RV.; with `namasāná, bhiyásāna`, in AV.
 In RV. occurs also once `dhī́ṣamāṇa`, apparently an `a`-form of an `s`-aorist of √`dhī`.